Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: Emergence of the -L evy net

 To finish the proof, we need to show that in the limit as $\delta \to 0$ we have that $X_{B_t^{r,j,\delta}}^{r,j,\delta}$ evolves as a $3/2$-stable L\'evy process.
 We will establish this by showing that the first term in~\eqref{eqn::lbtk_sum} in the $\delta \to 0$ limit evolves as $3/2$-stable L\'evy process and the second term in~\eqref{eqn::lbtk_sum} tends to $0$ as $\delta \to 0$.

 We begin with the second term in the right hand side of~\eqref{eqn::lbtk_sum}.
 We note that the probability that a necklace hits one of the marked points is proportional to the quantum length of the top of the necklace.
-By Lemma~\ref{lem::stable_maximum}, we know that it is exponentially unlikely for this length to be larger than a constant times $\delta^{2/3}$.
+By Lemma~\ref{lem::stable_maximum}, we know that the probability for this length to be larger than $c \delta^{2/3}$ for $c > 0$ decays exponentially in $c$.
 Since the total number of necklaces is of order $\delta^{-1}$, we see that there will be with high probability $\delta^{-1/3}$ necklaces whose top is glued to one of the marked points.
-The change in the boundary length for the left (resp.\ right) side of~\eqref{eqn::lbtk_sum} evolves like a $3/2$-stable L\'evy process and these L\'evy processes are independent across necklaces.
-So the overall magnitude of the error which comes from necklaces of this type is dominated by the supremum of the absolute value of a $3/2$-stable L\'evy process run for time of order $\delta \times \delta^{-1/3} = \delta^{2/3}$.
+The change in the boundary length for the left (resp.\ right) side of~\eqref{eqn::lbtk_sum} evolves like a $3/2$-stable L\'evy process conditioned to hit $0$ for the first time at an integer multiple of $\delta$ and these L\'evy processes are independent across necklaces.
+So the overall magnitude of the error which comes from necklaces of this type is dominated by the sum of the supremum of the absolute value of order $\delta^{-1/3}$ $3/2$-stable L\'evy processes, each run for time $\delta$.
+The expectation of the supremum of the absolute value of such a process is of order $\delta^{2/3}$, so the overall error is of order $\delta^{-1/3} \times \delta^{2/3} = \delta^{1/3}$.
 We conclude that the amount of change which comes from these time intervals tends to $0$ as $\delta \to 0$.

 We now turn to the first term in the right hand side of~\eqref{eqn::lbtk_sum}.
-In each of the other intervals we know that the boundary length evolves as a $3/2$-stable L\'evy process.
+In each of the other intervals we know that the boundary length evolves as a $3/2$-stable L\'evy process conditioned to hit $0$ for the first time at an integer multiple of $\delta$.
 The total amount of L\'evy process time for each of the two sides is equal to $t$ minus the time which corresponds to those necklaces whose top was glued to a marked point.
 As we have just mentioned above, this corresponds to time of order $\delta^{2/3}$ and therefore makes a negligible contribution as $\delta \to 0$. \end{proof}